 Learn More: How Much REM Sleep Should You Get a Night?

-Generally speaking, anything you can do to improve your overall sleep habits and behaviors will benefit your REM sleep too.
+Generally speaking, anything you can do to improve your overall sleep quality, habits and behaviors will benefit your REM sleep too.
 The most basic thing is to simply spend more time in bed.
 Here are 45 tips to sleep better, plus some other suggestions provided by the National Sleep Foundation.

 Our members have the ability to log various sleep-promoting activities in the WHOOP Journal.
 They can then see the impact these behaviors have on their REM sleep (and other metrics) in Monthly Performance Assessments.